 Some graphics drivers use highly optimized ways to access DMA.
 This is not always supported, and thus using graphics cards may be difficult.

 When accessing PCI devices behind a PCIe bridge, all of the PCI devices must be assigned to a single guest.
 This limitations does not apply to PCIe devices.

 Guests with dedicated PCI devices cannot be live migrated to a different host.

 The configuration of PCI Pass-Through is twofold.
-First, the hypervisor must be informed at boot time that a PCI device should be available for reassigning.
+First, the hypervisor must be informed that a PCI device should be available for reassigning.
 Second, the PCI device must be assigned to the VM Guest.

 Select a device to reassign to a VM Guest.
 To do this run lspci and read the device number.
 For example, if lspci contains the following line:

 06:01.0 Ethernet controller: Digital Equipment Corporation DECchip 21142/43 (rev 41)

 In this case, the PCI number is 06:01.0.